 = 275

-Complex Numbers Class 11 is defined when a number can be represented in form p + iq.
+Complex Numbers Class 11 is defined when a number can be represented in the form p + iq.
 Here, p and q are real numbers and i=−1−−−√.
-For a complex number z = p + iq, p is known as the real part, represented by Re z, and q is known as the imaginary part; it is represented by Im z of complex number z.
+For a complex number z = p + iq, p is known as the real part, represented by Re z, and q is known as the imaginary part, represented by Im z of complex number z.

 The notes for class 11 give you detailed knowledge describing the concepts involved in complex numbers.
 Some of the examples are: